goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

   include other application specific ZCMLs.
 Now only the main package is included, you can add other ZCMLs from here.

+- ``src/mynamespace/main/app.py`` -- The main application object
+  implementation.
+Replace the sample implementation with your application.

 - ``src/mynamespace/main/configure.zcml`` -- You can customize this
   ZCML which is included from application.zcml